docarray/docarray/docs/user_guide/representing/array.md

 Both [`DocList`][docarray.array.doc_list.doc_list.DocList] and [`DocVec`][docarray.array.doc_vec.doc_vec.DocVec] support optional fields but they behave differently.

 !!! note
-    This whole section is specific for nested BaseDoc, DocList and DocVec. for other data type DocList and DocVec will treat the optional case as a normal case.
+    example of optional field

+    ```python
+    from typing import Optional
+    from docarray import BaseDoc

+    class MyDoc(BaseDoc):
+        nested_doc: Optional[BaseDoc]
+    ```

+!!! note
+    Using optional field is slightly different in some case so watch out.
+But in a nutshell :

+    For nested BaseDoc
+    * DocList will return a list of document if the field is optional and a DocList if the field is not optional
+      * DocVec will return a DocList if all documents are there, or None if all docs are None.
+No mix of docs and None allowed!
+      * DocVec will behave the same with tensor field.

-Let's take an example:
+Let's take an example to illustrate the exact behavior

 ```python
 from typing import Optional